+44 (0)1424 715 533

 A mobile phone snap-shot of the team setting up a launch event in Spain.
 The result was a few hundred qualified leads for follow-up; we also learned quite a bit about how to deal with the perceived barriers to (Digimura) product adoption.

-The Successful Launch Of The Digimura Brand
+The Successful Launch of The Digimura Brand

-Tipping The Digimura Brand Into The Mainstream
+Tipping The Digimura Brand into The Mainstream

 A simple B2B video created for our first launch exhibition.
 Used to show PSPs the familiar yet new idea behind the installation of digitally-printable wallcoverings and now viewed well over 100,000 times.